aai-institute/pyDVL/docs/30-data-valuation.md

   that matters, and this tends to be accurate (wrt. to the true ranking) despite inaccurate values.

-  pyDVL offers a dedicated :func:`function composition
-  <pydvl.utils.types.compose_score>` for scorer functions which can be used to
+  pyDVL offers a dedicated [function composition][pydvl.utils.score.compose_score] for scorer functions which can be used to squash a score.
-  squash a score.
-The following is defined in module :mod:`~pydvl.utils.scorer`:
+  The following is defined in module [score][pydvl.utils.score]:

   ```python
   import numpy as np